Program Highlights

 3. Media and communications

-Within any particular emphasis, GP students will be able to choose a graduate-level elective course, select a specialty rotation based on their interest, and focus on a capstone project or thesis topic in an area they are most interested in.
+Within any particular emphasis, GP students can choose a graduate-level elective course, select a specialty rotation based on their interest, and focus on a capstone project or thesis topic in an area they are most interested in.
 Regardless of emphasis, students will learn about all areas of nutrition practice, including clinical, community, and food service.
 So, if you have a hard time choosing, don't stress!

 Thesis optional